Randall Simon: Sausage race incident

 On July 9, 2003, while playing for the Pittsburgh Pirates, during the Milwaukee Brewers' "Sausage Race," in which four contestants wearing sausage costumes have a footrace on the field, Simon leaned over the dugout railing and hit college student Mandy Block (in the Italian sausage costume) with a bat, causing her to fall into the path of another racer.
 His bat struck only the top padded part of the costume, well above her head position, causing her to lose her balance.
 Block suffered only a scraped knee.
 Simon was questioned by police and later fined $432.10 for disorderly conduct.
 MLB suspended him for three games and fined him $2,000.
 He issued an apology to Block and sent her the bat, autographed, from the incident.
-When Simon returned to Miller Park later that year as a member of the Chicago Cubs, he purchased Italian sausages for an entire section, and during the race, his teammates playfully held him back until all the sausages passed the dugout, while manager Dusty Baker guarded the bat rack.
+When Simon returned to Miller Park later that year as a member of the Chicago Cubs (for reasons unrelated to the incident), he purchased Italian sausages for an entire section, and during the race, his teammates playfully held him back until all the sausages passed the dugout, while manager Dusty Baker guarded the bat rack.

 Mandy Block, who Simon knocked down and by then known by her married name Mandy Wagner, stated in a 2021 interview that she found the incident "hilarious" and avoided most publicity related to it, feeling uncomfortable with the media narrative that she considered to be criminalizing Simon.
 Block received a complimentary trip for two persons to Curaçao, Simon's home island, from the Curaçao Tourism Board; she traveled there with her mother in March 2004.